| TO PREVIOUS PAGE | TO TIME-LINE INDEX | TO NEXT PAGE |

 |

-This day is now exactly 430 years after Jacob/Israel arrived in Egypt and 480 years before the Jerusalem Temple is built.
+This day is | now exactly 430-years after Jacob/Israel arrived in Egypt and 480 years before the Jerusalem Temple is built.
 (See 1 Kg.6:1; Ex.12:40-41; Ac.7:6; Gal.3:17). |

 Israel celebrates the destruction of the elite Egyptian chariotry in the sea behind them, and now marches southward from their sea-crossing through the Sinai Peninsula. |

-Amalek attacks migrating Israel.
+Amalek | attacks migrating Israel.
 JOSHUA organises and leads its defence as MOSES prays.
-They are defeated, God promises that they will be annihilated, MOSES builds an altar of worship to God in celebration and calls it 'The LORD is My Banner' (Ex.17:8-16). |
+Amalek is defeated, and God promises that they will be annihilated as a nation.
+MOSES builds an altar of worship to God in celebration and calls it 'The LORD is My Banner' (Ex.17:8-16). |

-MOSES' father-in-law (JETHRO priest of Midian) comes to meet them at Rephidim and brings MOSES' wife ZIPPORAH and his two sons back to him, and Midianite JETHRO leads the nation of Israel in worship (Ex.18:1-12). |
+MOSES' | father-in-law (JETHRO priest of Midian) comes to meet them at Rephidim and brings MOSES' wife ZIPPORAH and his two sons back to him, and Midianite JETHRO leads the nation of Israel in worship (Ex.18:1-12). |

-Fourth Month First Day: The nation Israel camps before Mount Sinai after 2½ months journey (Ex.19:1) and MOSES climbs the Mount to meet with God, who then instructs MOSES to tell the nation –
+Fourth | Month First Day: The nation Israel camps before Mount Sinai after 2½ months journey (Ex.19:1) and MOSES climbs the Mount to meet with God, who then instructs MOSES to tell the nation – |

 |

-MOSES ascends the mountain again and is instructed by God to segregate the mountain, have the people wash their clothes and sexually withdraw from their wives, stand ready on the third day and only approach the mounatin when they hear the trumpet sound. |
+MOSES | ascends the mountain again and is instructed by God to segregate the mountain, have the people wash their clothes and sexually withdraw from their wives, stand ready on the third day and only approach the mountain when they hear the trumpet sound. |

-| God descends | upon Mount Sinai and speaks the Ten Commandments of the Covenant directly to the nation of Israel (Ex.19:10-20:17). |
+God descends in a cloud upon Mount Sinai and audibly speaks the Ten-Commandments-summary of His Covenant with them directly to the people (Ex.19:10-20:17). |

-| In fear | the people retreat from before the mountain and ask MOSES to rather hear God's words on their behalf.
+The people retreat in fear from before the mountain and ask MOSES to rather hear God's words on their behalf.
 (Ex.20:18-19). |

-On the mountain, God gives to MOSES the rules of the Book of the Covenant of Sinai for regulating the behaviour of the people of Israel. |
+On the mountain therefore, God gives to MOSES the rules of the Book of the Covenant of Sinai for regulating the behaviour of the people of Israel. |

-MOSES writes these rules down (Ex.21, 22, 23), sets up an altar to God and twelve pillars at the foot of the mountain to represent israel's twelve tribes (Ex.24:4), instructs young men of Israel to offer a sacrifice of oxen on the altar to God, and then MOSES takes the blood of the oxen and throws half of it against the altar. |
+MOSES | writes these rules down (Ex.21, 22, 23), sets up an altar to God and twelve pillars at the foot of the mountain to represent israel's twelve tribes (Ex.24:4), instructs young men of Israel to offer a sacrifice of oxen on the altar to God, and then MOSES takes the blood of the oxen and throws half of it against the altar. |

-| MOSES reads | this Book of the Covenant to the people, who agree to obey all its rules, and so he throws the blood of the sacrifice upon the people of Israel to seal their commitment to this Covenant of God (Ex.24:5-8). |
+MOSES reads | this Book of the Covenant to the people, who agree to obey all its rules, and so he throws the blood of the sacrifice upon the people of Israel to seal their commitment to this Covenant of God (Ex.24:5-8). |

 MOSES, AARON, his two older sons NADAB and ABIHU, and seventy of the Elders of Israel ascend Mount Sinai half way and see the Lord God and eat and drink before Him in a fellowship meal. |

-MOSES, with JOSHUA his assistant, leave the Elders under AARON and HUR, and ascend to the top of the mountain to receive the two God-engraved stone tablets of the Ten Commandments as the Testimony of the Covenant.
+MOSES, | with JOSHUA his assistant, leave the Elders under AARON and HUR, and ascend to the top of the mountain to receive the two God-engraved stone tablets of the Ten Commandments as the Testimony of the Covenant.
 The Cloud, in which the presence of God appears as an all-consuming fire visible from the camp of Israel, covers the mountain top for six days as MOSES awaits God's invitation to enter (Ex.24:12-17). |

-On the seventh day God calls MOSES alone into the Cloud and he is with God for forty days (Ex.24:18), in which he is given detailed instruction concerning the Tent of the Testimony and its sacred furniture, to be made from the voluntary donations of the people, according to the vision of a model MOSES is shown (Ex.25:40), and AARON and his four sons are to serve as its priests.
+On | the seventh day God calls MOSES alone into the Cloud and he is with God for forty days (Ex.24:18), in which he is given detailed instruction concerning the Tent of the Testimony and its sacred furniture, to be made from the voluntary donations of the people, according to the vision of a model MOSES is shown (Ex.25:40), and AARON and his four sons are to serve as its priests.
 A census of military strength is to be taken of all males 20-years and older in which each must pay a half shekel to the Sanctuary in support of its service.
 BEZALEL of the tribe of Judah, with OHOLIAB of the tribe of Dan as his assistant, are appointed by God to oversee the construction of the Sanctuary, its furnishings and materials.
 (Ex.25:1-31:11).

 The seventh day for rest (sabbath) from labour is set on pain of death as the public sign of Israel's obedience to God's Covenant with their nation at Sinai (Ex.31:13-17).